Holistic Life Coaching with Bernadette

-My style of life coaching is particularly well suited to those who consider themselves creatives, healers, teachers, or influencers.
+My style of Life Coaching is particularly well suited to those who consider themselves creatives, healers, teachers, or influencers.
 I attract those who are generally open to alternative ways of thinking about health, spirituality, work, life purpose and how to define success.
 I also work really well with those who feel that they have exhausted the mainstream offerings for improving their wellness and achieving their dreams.
-Because the breadth of this approach is so wide this style of life coaching requires a fair capacity for imagination and accepting the interconnected nature of mind, body and spirit.
-I do tend to attract more women than men but I have had success with both.
+Because the breadth of this approach is so wide this style of Life Coaching requires a fair capacity for imagination and accepting the interconnected nature of mind, body and spirit.
+I do tend to attract more women than men but I have success with both.
 I find that the men I do my best work with are usually much more connected and comfortable with their feminine attributes and are looking to bring them into complementary alignment with their masculine strengths.

 Who this may not suit

-Holistic life coaching with me may not be for those who don’t feel drawn to my description on the about page, who think the above is too ‘wishy-washy’ or who like to be told what to do by an ‘expert’.
-If your toes curl at the thought of being asked to try meditation or you don’t feel ready to commit to sessions for at least three months then again, this probably won’t be for you.
+Holistic Life Coaching with me may not be for those who don’t feel drawn to my description on the about page, who think the above is too ‘wishy-washy’ or who like to be told what to do by an ‘expert’.
+If your toes curl at the thought of being asked to try meditation or you don’t feel ready to commit to sessions for at least a few months then again, this probably won’t be for you.
 It also won’t be beneficial if the cost is likely to cause you financial stress or if you have such a busy lifestyle that you are unlikely to find the time for yourself.

 This type of coaching is also not for you right now if you are experiencing substantial mental health issues that need to be addressed first.
 If your mood is so low that you can’t get out of bed or think straight or your anxiety is so high that you spend your day ruminating and thinking of ways to avoid your fears.
 You don’t need to be fully healed to work with me due to my psychotherapy background but you do need to be in a place where you can think reasonably clearly and take some action related to your goals.